rossant/galry/README.md

 Galry is not meant to generate high-quality plots (like matplotlib), and is more "low-level".
-It can be used to write complex interactive visualization GUIs that deal with large 2D datasets (only with QT for now).
+It can be used to write complex interactive visualization GUIs that deal with large 2D/3D datasets (only with QT for now).
 Galry is fully customizable, and all aspects of rendering and interaction can be controlled by the developer.
-Support for 3D rendering is also possible (there is an example of 3D rendering in the `examples` folder).

 Galry is based on PyOpenGL and Numpy and should work on any platform (Window/Linux/MacOS).